-The Allan deviation of the frequency drifts from this measurement is shown in Figure~\ref{fig:adev} with error bars that give the $1\,\sigma$ statistical uncertainty in the data.\footnote{The Allan deviation of $\delta f_2$ is not shown, although it shows roughly the same features as $\delta f_+$ with, but with twice the coupling of the length noise.} Here, an additional null measurement is shown in yellow, in which all three fields stabilized to the laser resonances were in the same polarization state.
+The Allan deviation of the frequency drifts from this measurement is shown in Figure~\ref{fig:adev} with error bars that give the $1\,\sigma$ statistical uncertainty in the data.
+Here, an additional null measurement is shown in yellow, in which all three fields stabilized to the cavity resonances were in the same polarization state.
 This measurement was performed to assess whether the measurements were limited by the control system, specifically the precision of the \ac{PDH} loops, versus polarization effects in the setup.
-The Allan deviation shows that both the normal and null measurement of $2\,\delta f_+-\delta f_2$ demonstrate significantly better stability for averaging times longer than 100\,s, compared to the measurement of the frequency drift of $\delta f_+$.
-It is also clear that the stability of $\delta f_+$ for these times is limited by the cavity length noise due to its agreement with the control signal.
-In addition to this, the plot shows good agreement between the null measurement of $2\delta f_+-\delta f_2$, shown in yellow, and the baseline setup that could sense the cavity birefringence, shown in orange-red, out to averaging times of 1000\,s.
-The differences in the data for longer averaging times is believed to be due to the measurements experiencing slightly different environmental noise during their respective runs,\footnote{At the longest averaging time of 28,000\,s the statistical error shows some overlap between the two measurements.} but the results would be expected to converge to similar values at these times if more data were to be taken.
+The Allan deviation shows that both the normal and null measurement of $(\delta f_+-\delta f_-)/2$ demonstrate significantly better stability for averaging times longer than 20\,s, compared to the measurement of the frequency drift of $\delta f_+$.
+The stability of $\delta f_+$ for these times is limited by the cavity length noise as shown by its agreement with the control signal.
+In addition to this, the plot shows good agreement between the normal and null measurements of $(\delta f_+-\delta f_-)/2$, out to averaging times of 30,000\,s.